internet-of-plants/blog/_drafts/2015-03-06-Sensing-moisture.md

 * `SAMPLE_0_V_OFFSET = 90`
 * `SAMPLE_REF_V = 2314`

-## Setup

-In concequence of pin conflicts on the board, the STDOUT device needed to be changed from `UART_0` to `UART_1`.
-This is why you need to connect an external USB/UART converter if you want to see the STDOUT prints on a terminal.
+# Final setup

+After calibrating the ADC, we can finally connect the sensor and get some humidity values!
+For the sensor, we've used a [SEN0114 Moisture Sensor](http://www.dfrobot.com/index.php?route=product/product&product_id=599) from dfrobot, which is connected to the board as follows:

 <img src="images/sensing-moisture/sensor.png">

+Due to pin conflicts on the board, the STDOUT device needed to be changed from `UART_0` to `UART_1`.
+This prevented us from seeing the debug output from the board when the sensor was connected.
+Aa a result, we needed to employ an additional USB/UART converter to see the standard output from the board, which we connected as illustrated below:

 <img src="images/sensing-moisture/uart.png">

-A schematic block diagram will follow soon.
-Please compare `RIOT/boards/samd21-xpro/include/periph.conf`to get the needed details.

-Here is just a quick checklist:

-- Sensor supply to board pin `PA13`
-- Sensor GND to board GND
-- Sensor value to ADC pin `PA06`
-- Board reference voltage 3V3 to ADC reference input pin `PA04`
-- Board UART_1_RX_PIN PA23 to external Converter UART_TX pin
-- Board UART_1_TX_PIN PA22 to external Converter UART_RX pin
-- Board GND to external Converter UART_GND pin

-## Running the test application

-You need to build the test application in `RIOT/tests/plant_node` PETERS PR and flash it to the board as described in [this blogpost](http://watr.li/samr21-dev-setup-ubuntu.html).
-Connecting to a terminal will show you the STDOUT which may help in testing.
-The sampled (moisture-)values are printed continuously.
-You can manipulate these values by connecting the sensor's spikes with your fingers, putting them into a glass of water or in you plant pot.
-Please also read the _Please note_ section.

 # Please note